puranikvinit/newlib-coding-challenge/README.md

 ### Caveats

 - In cases where the input address is word-aligned, `memset_bonus` takes additional 2 clock cycles when the number of bytes to be written is 0, and 4 additional clock cycles when the number of bytes is non-zero.
-- In cases where the input address is not word-aligned, and the processor supports misaligned address accesses, of course `memset_bonus` takes significantly more cycles as the number of bytes increases.
+- In cases where the input address is not word-aligned, and the processor supports misaligned address accesses, of course `memset_bonus` takes significantly more cycles as the number of `sb` stores increases.
 - In cases where the input address is not word-aligned, and the processor does not support misaligned address accesses, using the `memset_mod` function traps the processor into an exception:

 ```